 At its opening the Council noted that the meeting during 6-8 September 1998 would be devoted to considerations of shrimp in Div.
 3M and the special request from the Fisheries Commission on Div.
-3LNO shrimp (see Agenda II, Annex 1, item 8 in Part D, this volume).
+3LNO shrimp (see Agenda Annex 1, Item 8).
 STACFIS would carry out the assessment and the Council would then develop and adopt the advice and recommendations before adjourning for the Special Session of 9-11 September 1998.